Updated March 31, 2026

 - Commercial auto liability minimums in New Mexico are $25,000/$50,000/$10,000, so shops that use service vehicles or tow-related vehicles should verify their auto policy limits.

-- New Mexico requires businesses to maintain proof of general liability coverage for most commercial leases, which makes body shop liability insurance in New Mexico a common lease requirement.
+- Most commercial leases in New Mexico require proof of general liability coverage, which makes body shop liability insurance in New Mexico a common lease requirement.

 - The New Mexico Office of Superintendent of Insurance regulates the market, so quote requests should align with insurer forms and any location-specific underwriting questions.